Skip to Content

 Sticking with a theme, it is also wonderful with sweet and sour tofu.

-A final few to pique your interest and inspire, try this with my Chinese braised ham hock, crispy Thai BBQ chicken thighs or even my crispy Chinese pork belly.
+A final few to pique your interest and inspire, try this with my Chinese braised pork knuckle, crispy Thai BBQ chicken thighs or even my crispy Chinese pork belly.

 Overhead stir fried sweet chilli noodles with peppers, red onions garnished with spring onions.